The Neuroscience of Conversations

 Our brain is designed to detect trust and distrust in our everyday conversations.
-This hardwiring is millions of years in the making (Hamrick 2018).
+This hardwiring is millions of years in the making.
 Trust is the first signal we seek to determine if we can open up or need to close down.
 Trust is the feeling of "I am safe, and I know you have my back."
 It is associated with the release of the neurotransmitter oxytocin, which is associated with love, bonding, and collaboration.
 When we feel safe, we down-regulate the activity of the hypothalamic pituitary adrenal axis, which lowers our stress response, and we up-regulate our social engagement systems through the production of oxytocin and other prosocial hormones (Porges 2009).

 A safe space allows us to engage in co-creating conversations with others as we activate our trust networks in simultaneity with our ability to strategically think and our ability to empathize and show compassion to others, and it increases our ability to see into the future, or foresight.
 These incredible competences activate only when trust is present.
 Distrust, on the other hand, is associated with the release of the stress hormones cortisol, epinephrine, and norepinephrine.
 Trust and distrust are mediated by two separate areas of the brain: trust by the prefrontal cortex and distrust by the amygdala (Dimoka 2010).

 The amygdala is a small structure in the brain embedded bilaterally in the limbic system, which is classically viewed as our emotional processing center.
 This little almond in our brains can be thought of as air traffic control, sifting through salient information and categorizing it as either pleasurable or threatening.
 If we determine a stimulus to be threatening, the amygdala prompts the stress response: fight, flight, or freeze (Dimoka 2010).
-This locks us into our limbic brain and brings us inward in order to protect against the threat.
-However, the amygdala’s ‘limbic lockdown’ disconnects us from our neocortex, the outer most layer of the brain that gives us our abilities to reason, recall memories, and connect with others.
-We may become more reactive, emotional, and impulsive.

 The amygdala may be here to protect us, but it becomes overactive when faced with chronic stress.
 When we face chronic stress, our bodies produce higher levels of cortisol, a hormone that shuts down our prefrontal cortex—the thinking center of our brain - and activates conflict aversion and protection behaviors (McEwen, WE-IQ TV Interview with Judith E. Glaser, April 25, 2018).
 We also become more reactive and sensitive and may perceive greater negativity than exists.
 These effects can last for days, imprinting the interaction on our memories and magnifying their impact on our future behavior.
-Cortisol functions like a sustained release tablet—the more we ruminate about fear, the longer the impact.
+Cortisol functions like a sustained-release tablet—the more we ruminate about fear, the longer the impact.
 This triggered reaction is not momentary—it is sustained over a half-life of 13 hours or a full life of 26 hours.
 When cortisol rules over our bodies, we are unable to engage and connect, locking us in Level I conversations.

 The Prefrontal Cortex

 Through co-creating conversations that focus on how we can cooperatively tackle challenges, we activate an appreciative mindset, changing our neurochemistry.
-We turn off the fear-based messages from the amygdala and turn on the brain connections that feed up into the prefrontal cortex.
+We turn off the threat-based messages from the amygdala and turn on the brain connections that feed up into the prefrontal cortex.
 By translating current information, impulses, and our biochemistry, the prefrontal cortex helps us make judgment calls, have empathy and compassion, and anticipate the future.
 This foresight is the power to successfully predict what will unfold based upon understanding the patterns that lie ahead and synthesizing their meanings.
 When we find positive patterns of engagement, we can utilize nature’s critical catalyst, oxytocin, to reinforce a bonding experience.
 Oxytocin is both a neurotransmitter and a hormone produced in the brain by the hypothalamus, regulating neuroendocrine functions, and secreted into the bloodstream via the posterior pituitary gland.
 Release of oxytocin into the bloodstream is dependent on the excitation of neurons in the hypothalamus.